Home » Futsal – Rules, Balls, Court, Olympics & More

 What is Futsal?

 Futsal is an indoor game.
-FIFA manages it, and Futsal is a miniature format of Football.
+FIFA manages it, and Futsal is a miniature format of soccer.
 Five players are on each team in Futsal.
 It is known for its high-speed, severe, technical gameplay.
-Compared with soccer, it consists of tinier balls that are harder and less bouncy.
+Compared with soccer, it consists of small size balls that are harder and less bouncy.

 Aim of Futsal